gsavastano/Dead-Simple-Sitemap-Generator/README.md

 # Dead Simple Sitemap Generator 0.1

-This library will crawl all unique internal links found on a given website up to a specified maximum page depth.
+This library will crawl all unique internal links found on a given website.

 ## How to Install